opennorth-archive/represent-canada-data/README.md

-# Represent API: Old Data
+# Represent API: Archival Data

 [Represent](http://represent.opennorth.ca) is the open database of Canadian elected officials and electoral districts.
 It provides a [REST API](http://represent.opennorth.ca/api/) to boundary, representative, and postcode resources.